How to Calculate Delivery Date: Pregnancy Due Date Guide

 Adjusting Your Due Date

-Early pregnancy is the best time for accurate dating, as fetal development follows predictable patterns during the first trimester.
+In most cases, early pregnancy offers the most reliable window for determining timelines, as fetal development tends to follow consistent and predictable patterns during the first trimester.

 Planning Around Your Due Date